rogeredthat/gokulkrishh.github.io/_posts/2014-09-12-Chrome-DevTools.md

 4. <a class="link" target="_blank" href="https://chrome.google.com/webstore/detail/whatfont/jabopobgcpjmedljpbcaablpmlmfcogm">WhatFont</a> to see the fonts used by the websites on mouse hover.

-5. <a class="link" target="_blank" href="https://chrome.google.com/webstore/detail/eye-dropper/hmdcmlfkchdmnmnmheododdhjedfccka">Eye Dropper</a> allow you to pick colors from web pages.
+5. <a class="link" target="_blank" href="https://chrome.google.com/webstore/detail/eye-dropper/hmdcmlfkchdmnmnmheododdhjedfccka">Eye Dropper</a> allow you to pick colors from web pages. (inbuilt in canary)

 6. <a class="link" target="_blank" href="https://chrome.google.com/webstore/detail/page-ruler/jlpkojjdgbllmedoapgfodplfhcbnbpn?hl=en">Page Ruler</a> lets to draw a ruler on any sites to show height, width and other properties.